amazon-archives/skill-sample-nodejs-calendar-reader/README.md

 # How to Build a Calendar Reader for Alexa

 To introduce another way to help you build useful and meaningful skills for Alexa quickly, we’ve launched a calendar reader skill template.
 This new Alexa skill template makes it easy for developers to create a skill like an “Event Calendar,” or “Community Calendar,” etc. The template leverages [AWS Lambda](https://aws.amazon.com/lambda/), the [Alexa Skills Kit (ASK)](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit), and the [ASK SDK](https://developer.amazon.com/public/community/post/Tx213D2XQIYH864/Announcing-the-Alexa-Skills-Kit-for-Node-js), while providing the business logic, use cases, error handling and help functions for your skill.
-You just need to identify a useful public calendar feed (an .ICS file), and plug it into the sample provided (we walk you through how it’s done).
-It's a valuable way to quickly learn the end-to-end process for building and publishing an Alexa skill.

-To start, identify a useful public calendar feed (an .ICS file).
-Once you have a calendar feed, simply follow this tutorial and plug it into the sample provided, and we’ll walk you through how it’s done in this tutorial.
-It’s a valuable way to quickly learn the end-to-end process for building and publishing an Alexa skill.

-This tutorial will walk Alexa skills developers through all the required steps involved in creating a skill using this calendar reader template, called ‘Stanford Calendar’.
-It will retrieve data from an internet calendar of events from Stanford University’s website.
-This post assumes you have some familiarity with JavaScript/Node.js (or a similar programming language).
+For this tutorial, we'll be working with the calendar from Stanford University.
+The user of this skill will be able to ask things like:

+   * "When is happening tonight?
+   * "What events are going on next Monday?"
+   * "Tell me more about the second event."

+You will be able to plug your own public calendar feed (an .ICS file) into the sample provided, so that you can interact with your calendar in the same way.
+This could be useful for small businesses, community leaders, event planners, realtors, or anyone that wants to share a calendar with their audience.

 Using the [Alexa Skills Kit](https://developer.amazon.com/alexa-skills-kit), you can build an application that can receive and respond to voice requests made on the Alexa service.
 In this tutorial, you’ll build a web service to handle requests from Alexa and map this service to a skill in the Amazon Developer Portal, making it available on your device and to all Alexa users after certification.